rshipp/csci442/README.md

 # Run all tests for deliverables 1 and 2
 --tag d1 --tag d2

-# only run tests for the final deliverable (not d1 or d2)
+# Only run tests for the final deliverable (not d1 or d2)
 --tag df
 ```